-- e.
-Resolve all outstanding problems. - f.
-Install new ribbons, ink cartridges and toner cartridges into printers, and ensure that there is at least one spare ribbon or cartridge located at each printer. - 3.
-Maintenance Procedures - a.
+- a.
 Maintenance Coordination: Any scheduled maintenance event by Contractor that will result in component downtime shall be coordinated with the VA as follows.
-Time periods shall be measured as actual elapsed time from beginning of equipment offline period, including working and non-working hours. - For non-redundant computer server hardware, provide 14 days notice, components shall be off-line for no more than 8 hours. - 2) For redundant computer server hardware, provide 7 days notice, components shall be off-line for no more than 36 hours. - 3) For active (powered) network hardware, provide 14 days notice, components shall be off-line for no more than 6 hours. - For cabling and other passive network hardware, provide 21 days notice, components shall be off-line for no more than 12 hours. - b.
+Time periods shall be measured as actual elapsed time from beginning of equipment off-line period, including working and non-working hours. - 1) For non-redundant computer server hardware, provide 14 days' notice, components shall be off-line for no more than 8 hours.

+- 2) For redundant computer server hardware, provide 7 days' notice, components shall be off-line for no more than 36 hours. - 3) For active (powered) network hardware, provide 14 days' notice, components shall be off-line for no more than 6 hours. - 4) For cabling and other passive network hardware, provide 21 days' notice, components shall be off-line for no more than 12 hours. - b.
 Software/Firmware: Software/firmware maintenance shall include operating systems, application programs, and files required for the proper operation of the advanced utility metering system regardless of storage medium.
 User- (project site-) developed software is not covered by this contract, except that the advanced utility metering system software/firmware shall be maintained to allow user creation, modification, deletion, and proper execution of such user-developed software as specified.
 Perform diagnostics and corrective reprogramming as required to maintain total advanced utility metering system operations as specified.
-Back up software before performing any computer hardware and software maintenance.
+Backup software before performing any computer hardware and software maintenance.
 Do not modify any parameters without approval from the VA.
 Any approved changes and additions shall be properly documented, and the appropriate manuals shall be updated. - c.
-Network: Network maintenance shall include testing transmission media and equipment to verify signal levels, system data rates, errors and overall system performance. - B. Service Call Reception
+Network: Network maintenance shall include testing transmission media and equipment to verify signal levels, system data rates, errors and overall system performance.

+B. Service Call Reception:

 - 1. A VA representative will advise the Contractor by phone or in person of all maintenance and service requests, as well as the classification of each based on the definitions specified.
 A description of the problem or requested work, date and time notified, location, classification, and other appropriate information will be placed on a Service Call Work Authorization Form by the VA. - 2.
 The Contractor shall have procedures for receiving and responding to service calls during regular working hours.
 A single telephone number shall be provided for receipt of service calls during regular working hours.
-Service calls shall be considered received by the Contractor at the time and date the telephone call is placed by the VA. - 3.
-Separately record each service call request, as received on the Service Call Work Authorization form.Complete the Service Call Work Authorization form for each service call.
+Service calls shall be considered received by the

+- Contractor at the time and date the telephone call is placed by the VA. - 3.
+Separately record each service call request, as received on the Service Call Work Authorization form.
+Complete the Service Call Work Authorization form for each service call.
 The completed form shall include the serial number identifying the component involved, its location, date and time the call was received, nature of trouble, names of the service personnel assigned to the task, instructions describing what has to be done, the amount and nature of the materials to be used, the time and date work started, and the time and date of completion. - 4.
 Respond to each service call request within two working hours.
 The status of any item of work must be provided within four hours of the inquiry during regular working hours, and within sixteen hours after regular working hours or as needed to repair equipment.

-1.11 SPARE PARTS
+1.12 SPARE PARTS